How much time off work for back pain?

 How to get sick leave for back pain?

-To obtain a work stoppage for back pain, you must undergo a complete diagnosis by a specialist, consult your doctor or the occupational physician if necessary.
+To obtain sick leave for back pain, you must undergo a full diagnosis by a specialist, consult your doctor or the occupational physician if necessary.

 How long is a work stoppage for lumbago?